shushtain/spectrolite.nvim/README.md

 ## Setup

 Setup is optional and used only to override default configuration.
+More information about config options is available in LSP hovers and `:h spectrolite...`

 Here is an example using Lazy, with all the defaults: